-Course Code: MIT307 L: 4 Hrs, T: 0 Hrs, P: 0 Hrs, per Week Course: Quantitative Techniques
+Course Code: MIT307 Course: Quantitative Techniques L: 4 Hrs, T: 0 Hrs, P: 0 Hrs, per Week Total Credits: 4

-- 1. Students will have knowledge of Measures of central tendency & dispersion. - 2.
-Students will have basic understanding of regression & correlation. - 3.
-Students will understand formulation of hypothesis. - 4.
-Students will understand the concept of statistical significance and types of errors. - 5.
-Students will be application of different tests. - 6.
+- 1. Students will have knowledge of Measures of central tendency & dispersion & relationship. - 2.
+Students will understand formulation of hypothesis. - 3.
+Students will understand the concept of statistical significance and types of errors. - 4.
+Students will have knowledge of application of different tests. - 5.
 Students will be able to understand non parametric tests and their relevance.